filecash/filecash_announcement/README.md

 - Telegram: https://t.me/FilecashGlobal

 The FileCash community was formally established on September 18th, 2020, and opened the Github code base on September 19th, 2020.
 In the initial stage, only some part of the source code will be available during the test stage.
 The entire source code is planned to be unveiled after mainnet’s launch.

+#### Announcement on Step2 conclusion 16th Nov
+Free-of-pledge network setp2 has concluded and improvement has been made as below.
+- Step2 has reset the balance of all accounts(account re-balance) at the block height of 51910(estimated to be 10:00 16th Nov Beijing time);
+- A total amount of 247,123FIC has been mined as participation reward during the past period.
+Please be kindly noticed that such reward will be distributed to your account on MixPay;
+- All miners who had sector record at the 48910th block will receive 100FIC as reward.
+Such reward will be distributed to your miner account directly;
+- Please continue to increase your mining power and do NOT delete any data from Step2 network.

 #### [The eighth version](https://github.com/filecash/lotus/releases/tag/filecash-v0.7.0-S2-fix) released on 14th Nov - Free-of-pledge network setp2 is ongoing with improvements made as below.
 - This version requires mandatory upgrade;